Retirement Benefits Appeals Tribunal

 The Tribunal has power to award costs of any proceedings before it by issuing a certificate of costs and to direct that such costs be paid in accordance with the prescribed scales.
 Where costs have been awarded, the party may file the certificate of costs in the High Court and upon being so filed, shall be deemed to be a decree of the High Court and executed as such.

-Any interested party before the Tribunal may be represented by an Advocate or by any other person whom the Tribunal may in its discretion admit on behalf of the party.
+Any interested party before the Tribunal may be represented by an advocate or by any other person whom the Tribunal may in its discretion admit on behalf of the party.